electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 #### Run Salesforce1 Application

-You can access **Salesforce1** mobile app in three ways:
+You can access and run **Salesforce1** mobile application in three ways:

-- As a downloadable mobile app (Salesforce1) that you install and run on your phone from the Apple AppStore or Google Play (it's the most easy and recommended way)
+- As a downloadable mobile application (Salesforce1) that you install and run on your phone from the Apple AppStore or Google Play (it's the most easy and recommended way)
 - By opening `login.salesforce.com` page in a browser on your phone
 - By using the Chrome Developer Tools (described below)

 #### Open Salesforce1 in Chrome Browser

-Use this way if you want/need to run **Salesforce1** application from your PC, not from mobile phobe.
+Use this way if you want/need to run **Salesforce1** application from your PC, not from a mobile phone.

 It is possible to emulate **Salesforce1** mobile application in the Chrome web browser: